Just Gets Better with Time

-Just Gets Better with Time is the sixteenth studio album by American R&B/Soul group The Whispers.
-It was released on April 9, 1987 via SOLAR Records.
+Just Gets Better with Time is a studio album by American R&B/Soul group The Whispers.
+It was released on April 9, 1987 via Capitol/SOLAR Records.
 This album features their highest charting pop single, "Rock Steady," which peaked inside the top 10 at number 7.
 The song also reached number 1 on the U.S. R&B chart.

-The album had four more singles released into the following year.
-Although none of these additional singles brought further pop success, and the first follow-up single, "Special F/X" only reached the UK charts (peaking at #69), the group maintained a strong presence on the R&B charts.
-The album's title track, "Just Gets Better with Time", reached number 12 and "In The Mood," now a quiet storm radio staple, charted four spots lower at number 16.
-The fifth and final single, 1988's "No Pain, No Gain" reached a dismal 74 on the R&B chart, while limping to number 81 in the UK.
+Four more singles were released into the following year.
+Although none of these additional singles brought further pop success, with the follow-up single "Special F/X" only charting in the UK (peaking at #69), the group maintained a strong presence on the R&B chart.
+The album's title track, "Just Gets Better with Time," reached number 12, and "In the Mood"—long a quiet storm radio staple—charted four spots lower at number 16.
+The fifth and final single, 1988's "No Pain, No Gain" reached #74 on the R&B chart, while landing at number 81 in the UK.

-Despite the relative failure of the follow-ups to "Rock Steady," the album itself was a strong seller; it charted high in the U.S. (number 22 on the pop charts-their second highest showing there) while reaching number three on R&B. It is RIAA-certified platinum.
+Despite the relative Hot 100 chart failure of the follow-ups to "Rock Steady," the album itself was a strong seller; it charted highly in the U.S. (#22 on the Billboard Top 200 chart—their second-highest showing there) while reaching #3 at R&B. It is RIAA-certified platinum.